My Manic Pixie Dream Programming Language

 This will probably be the most divisive opinion presented in this post.
 I don't have quite as radical an opinion as others on this topic - I don't think OOP is regressive or harmful or dangerous, it's just a different way to think about how to organize software.
 I do, however, think that drinking too much of the Object Oriented Kool Aid leads to an enormous amount of boilerplate and moving parts that are a nightmare to debug.
 Of course, drinking too much of the Functional Kool Aid can sometimes be a problem too.
 React Hooks, for example, really seem like a solution looking for a problem.
 Call me old-fashioned (meaning more than a year old when it comes to JS frameworks), but I'm more than happy to stick with class-based components.

-hierarchies that OOP espouses.
-In cases where polymorphic
+the complex hierarchies that OOP espouses.
+In cases where polymorphic behavior

-behavior is necessary, neat hierarchies never quite fit and
+is necessary, neat hierarchies never quite fit and traits/typeclasses on structs

 Among the "hot" new languages of the past decade or so like Go, Rust, Elixir, and Clojure, most share a stark lack of traditional object-oriented programming features.
 I think this is a telling trend that the industry is tired of the dominance of the OOP paradigm, or at least willing to try something new in the decade to come.